-Who wouldn’t want to live in a beautiful state that is flanked on one side by the ocean and the other by desert and mountains?
-There is a reason why Oregon is home to some of the world’s top corporations, as well as a diverse economy that keeps attracting new visitors.
+Who wouldn’t want to live in a beautiful state flanked on one side by the ocean and the other by desert and mountains?
+There is a reason why Oregon is home to some of the world’s top corporations and a diverse economy that keeps attracting new visitors.

-In this article, we will cover some of the frequently asked questions regarding the security camera laws in Oregon to give you a better idea of the video surveillance laws in the Beaver State.
+In this article, we will clarify the security camera laws in Oregon to give you a better idea of the video surveillance laws in the Beaver State.

 A person’s reasonable expectation of privacy, also known as the “right to be left alone,” means that someone who intentionally compromises another’s interest in keeping their affairs confidential can be held liable for that exposure or intrusion.

-In Oregon, there was no major video surveillance legislation passed in 2021.
-However, Oregon lawmakers did adopt a bill requiring participants on video calls to tell everyone else on the call if they intend to record it.
-So, while there was already a rule prohibiting unannounced recording in-person discussions, it did not apply to video conferencing platforms.
+While no significant video surveillance legislation was passed in 2024, Oregon lawmakers adopted a bill requiring participants on video calls to tell everyone else on the call if they intend to record it.
+So, while a rule already prohibited unannounced recording of in-person discussions, it did not apply to video conferencing platforms.

-While video surveillance is legal in Oregon, if your system has audio recording capabilities, you may be breaking the law if you conduct surveillance without sufficient notice or in an area where a person has a reasonable expectation of privacy.
-The following laws provide the regulations and penalties on video surveillance in Oregon:
+While video surveillance is legal in Oregon, if your system has audio recording capabilities, you may be breaking the law if you conduct surveillance without sufficient notice or in an area where a person reasonably expects privacy.
+These are the following video surveillance laws reg, regulations, and penalties in Oregon:

 - Or.
 Rev. Stat.
 Ann. §§ 165.535, 165.540.
-Oregon requires the consent of at least one party for the lawful recording or disclosure of electronic communications.
+Oregon requires the consent of at least one party for the lawful recording or disclosure to record electronic communications.

 - Or.
 Rev. Stat.
 Ann. §§ 165.535, 165.540.
 In Oregon, you can lawfully record electronic discussions with the consent of one party, but recording an audio conversation requires the consent of all parties involved (in person).